 Where drive up features such as gasoline pumps, vacuum cleaners and menu/order boards are permitted, they shall not extend nearer than twenty five (25) feet to the street line.
 The site must have stacking capacity for vehicles waiting to use these service features without impeding on-site vehicular circulation or creating hazards to vehicular circulation on adjoining streets.

-Staff Findings: The trucks accessing the site to wait to load onto the Nova Star Ferry are proposed to use an identified access and egress point (the northerly drive), which staff consider is adequate subject to improvements in the surface, width ad signage as outlined by Mr Errico (attached).
+Staff Findings: The trucks accessing the site to wait to load onto the Nova Star Ferry are proposed to use an identified access and egress point (the northerly drive), which staff consider is adequate subject to improvements in the surface, width added signage as outlined by Mr Errico (attached).

 Both the neighbors and staff have raised a concern about the internal circulation of the site as the drive proposed for the Nova Star trucks is also used by some of the vehicles serving Tandem Coffee and Bunker Brewing.
 A number of issues were investigated by staff :